skellat/skellat.github.io/_pages/about.md

 Currently there is no advertising in our programming.
 This work is not a tax-deductible effort but contributions **are** accepted to help fuel our growth.
 Contact [Erie Looking Productions](https://erielookingproductions.info) for further details or utilize [PayPal](https://paypal.me/erielooking) to directly contribute.
 Even a [single greenback](https://paypal.me/erielooking/1) helps us move things forward.

 This site remains an *experimental* offering with an erratic posting schedule that we are trying to get hammered out.
+As of October 8th this is being seen to be more of a *transitional* offering rather than a permanent one.
+It is anticipated that efforts will shift toward creating a streaming television service.